techascent/tech.ml.dataset/docs/walkthrough.md

 #### CSV/TSV Parsing Options
 It is important to note that there are several options for parsing files.
-A few important ones are column whitelist/blacklists, max-row-out, and ways to specify exactly how to parse the string data:
+A few important ones are column whitelist/blacklists, num records, and ways to specify exactly how to parse the string data:

 ```clojure